-These days, with the greater need to reduce stress in the midst of our busy schedules and demanding lives, meditation is increasing in popularity.
+Meditation may offer a solution to the growing need to reduce stress in the midst of busy schedules and demanding lives.

-Although there isn’t a right or wrong way to meditate, it’s important to find a practice that meets your needs and complements your personality.
+Although there isn’t a right or wrong way to meditate, it’s important to find a practice that meets your needs.

-There are six popular types of meditation practice:
+There are nine popular types of meditation practice:

 - mindfulness meditation